 What I Would Do Differently

-After I get the evaluation feedback, I'll know best how I might modify the session if I ever was to present it again under very similar conditions, but here are my current observations:
+Participant feedback drives revisions, but here are my immediate observations about how I might modify the session if I was to present it again under similar conditions, :

 - I feel most of my designing thinking considerations and assumptions were fairly correct and that the general session design was successful in stimulating some fresh thinking and providing a useful tool for attendees to refresh their own efforts in the workplace.